-These display are super small, only about 1.14" or 1.3" diagonal, but since they are IPS displays, both are very readable with high contrast and visibility.
-We had a little space on the PCB so we give you two tactile buttons on GPIO pins so you can create a simple user interface.
+With the TFT display in the center, we had some space on either side so we added a 5-way joystick and two pushbuttons.
+Great for when you want to have a control interface for your project.
 On the bottom we have a Qwiic/STEMMA QT connector for I2C sensors and device so you can plug and play any of our STEMMA QT devices ().

-Using the display is very easy, we have a kernel driver and Python library for the ST7789 chipset.
+Using the display is very easy,.
+We have a kernel driver and Python library for the ST7789 chipset.
 You can set it up as a console output so you can have text and user interface through the Raspberry Pi OS or you draw images, text, whatever you like, using the Python imaging library.
-Our tests showed ~15 FPS update rates so you can do animations or simple video.
+We also have Python code you can use to read the joystick and buttons.
+Our tests showed around 15 FPS update rates so you can do animations or simple video.

-Comes completely pre-assembled and tested so you don't need to do anything but plug it in and install our Python code!
-Works with any Raspberry Pi computer.
+Comes completely pre-assembled and tested - you don't need to do anything but plug it in and install our Python code!
+Works with any Raspberry Pi computer, including the original Pi 1, B+, Pi 2, Pi 3, Pi 4, and Pi Zero.